 The Europe 2020 strategy sets the target of ‘improving the conditions for innovation, research and development’ , in particular with the aim of ‘increasing combined public and private investment in R&D to 3 % of GDP’ by 2020 .

 The analysis in this article focuses on the headline indicator 'gross domestic expenditure on R&D', which monitors the strategy’s research and development target.
 Fundamental enabling factors that drive innovation are also discussed.
-These are the first link in the innovation chain and include R&D investment in EU Member States and its distribution across regions and the various public and private societal actors.
+These are the first links in the innovation chain and include R&D investment in EU Member States and its distribution across regions and the various public and private societal actors.
 The role of education, in particular tertiary education in science and technology, in providing the necessary human capital for the knowledge-based society is also highlighted.
 In addition, the economy’s capacity for R&D and innovation in terms of skilled workforce is examined.
 This is followed by a look at the EU’s performance concerning innovative business frontrunners and the technological output at the end of the innovation chain in terms of commercialisation and internationalisation.
-These indicators complement the input perspective of the ‘R&D intensity’ headline indicator with a measure referring to the output and outcome dimensions of innovation.
+These indicators complement the input perspective of the ‘R&D intensity’ headline indicator, which is an input measure, with measures referring to the output and outcome dimensions of innovation.

 - Between 2013 and 2015 gross domestic expenditure on R&D as a percentage of GDP in the EU stagnated at 2.03 %.
 The gap between the current performance and the 3 % target has yet to be closed.